South India: Cuisine

 Rice is the staple food in South Indian meals.
 Coconut and spices are used extensively in South Indian cuisine.
 The region has a rich cuisine involving both traditional non-vegetarian and vegetarian dishes comprising rice, legumes, and lentils.
 Its distinct aroma and flavour is achieved by the blending of flavourings and spices, including curry leaves, mustard seeds, coriander, ginger, garlic, chili, pepper, cinnamon, cloves, green cardamom, cumin, nutmeg, coconut, and rosewater.

 The traditional way of eating a meal involves being seated on the floor, having the food served on a banana leaf, and using clean fingers of the right hand to take the food into the mouth.
 After the meal, the fingers are washed; the easily degradable banana leaf is discarded or becomes fodder for cattle.
 Eating on banana leaves is a custom thousands of years old, imparts a unique flavor to the food, and is considered healthy.

 Idli, dosa, uthappam, pesarattu, appam, pongal, and paniyaram are popular breakfast dishes.
-Rice is generally served with sambar and rasam for lunch.
-Tamil cuisine includes a typical virundhu for lunch with poriyal, kootu and kuzhambu.
-Particular dishes include sevai, paniyaram, parotta and opputtu.
-Kerala cuisine includes dishes like appam idiyappam, puttu, and pathiri and a full-course vegetarian meal is known as sadya.
-Andhra cuisine is characterized by pickles and spicy curries with popular dishes including Ulava charu, Bobbatlu, Pootharekulu and Gongura.
+Rice is generally served with sambar, and rasam for lunch.
+Tamil cuisine includes a typical virundhu for lunch with poriyal, kootu, and kuzhambu.
+Particular dishes include sevai, paniyaram, parotta, and opputtu.
+Kerala cuisine includes dishes like appam, idiyappam, puttu, and pathiri and a full-course vegetarian meal is known as sadya.
+Andhra cuisine is characterized by pickles and spicy curries with popular dishes including ulava charu, bobbatlu, pootharekulu, and gongura.
 Chettinad cuisine is famous for its non-vegetarian items, and Hyderabadi cuisine is popular for its biryani.
-Udupi Cuisine, which originates from Udupi located in the Coastal Kanara region of Karnataka is famous for its vegetarian dishes and Neer dosa, Ragi mudde, Maddur vada, Obbattu, Bisi Bele Bath and Dharwad pedha are some of the popular cuisines of Karnataka.
+Udupi cuisine, which originates from Udupi located in the Canara region of Karnataka is famous for its vegetarian dishes and neer dosa, ragi mudde, Maddur vada, obbattu, bisi bele bath, and Dharwad pedha are some of the popular cuisines of Karnataka.
 Fish and sea food form an integral component of the diet along the coast.